learn-academy-2022-foxtrot/week-6-assessment-rhodesmt/interview-questions.md

 Your answer: (un)Fortunately, I happened across this same issue with my wildlife tracker I was building, but never fret!
 You can run $ rails db:rollback to undo your most recent rails migration and redo your rails g statement for the model.
 You can then add-in your foreign key into the rails g and run the migration.
 You should now be able to add has_many :students in cohort.rb and belongs_to :cohort in students.rb.

 Researched answer: The foreign key would be need to be with the student model so that it can be referenced in within the Cohort model.
-It would look like student_id:
+It would look like cohort_id:

 2. Which RESTful routes must always be passed params?
 Why?